-We will be charging a tuition fee of £9,000 per year for new undergraduates, from the UK and EU, who start university in 2014 or 2015.
+We will be charging a tuition fee of £9,000 per year for new undergraduates, from the UK and EU, who start university in 2015.

 Tuition fee costs for international students from outside the EU are provided in the individual degree pages.

 Check the financial implications of studying for a second degree if you plan to study for a qualification that is at an equivalent level to, or a lower level than one you have already started.

 A 2% early payment discount is available on any fees you pay yourself, if you pay in full on or before the 26 November.

 An alumni discount of 20% off fee costs is available if you've already completed a degree at Newcastle, and are self-financing a second undergraduate degree with us.